 Celebrations are always grand in Ghana, whether it is for honoring religion, ancestors (Willa), rites of passage, or harvest (Gologo Festival).
 Many of these traditions are built upon long-celebrated practices, and within each region comes differing aspects of culture.
-You can always catch at least one festival regardless of when and where you choose to visit as Ghana has more than 100 events throughout the year.
+You can always catch at least one Ghana holiday or festival regardless of when and where you choose to visit as there are more than 100 events throughout the year.

 Islamic in origin, this "fire" festival is held early in January and often celebrated with processions and festive dancing accompanied by lively drumming.
 It is primarily observed in Northern Ghana where the population is mostly Muslim.

 Celebrated by the Elmina people, this festival is held every first Thursday of the new year.
 It is essentially a version of Christmas, and a tradition that dates back to the Dutch occupation.
 Some rituals carried out during this event include fish-catching, drumming and dancing.

 Each year in February, Ghanaians from the Agave region celebrate Dzawuwu Festival, a thanksgiving event marked by offerings to the gods and traditional dancing, as well as colorful gatherings of chiefs.

 This pre-harvest festival in March is observed by the Talensi people (Tong-Zug).
 It is believed to guarantee rain and a good harvest, and usually involves the sacrifice of goats.

 This April 27 celebration gives thanks to Takpo ancestors.
 It is characterized by amazing traditions that are thought to secure protection and guidance.

 This initiation rite observed in Krobo Odumase and Somanya towns to the north of Ghana’s capital celebrates girls becoming women.
 It is typically held in April and sees female tribe members decked out in beautiful beads.